vtog/labGuides/source/ocp/local-mirror-registry.rst

       dir is created.
 This contains all the yaml objects necessary to connect to the disconnected registry.

-   .. important:: If you don't use the "\-\-since" switch when mirroring, the
+   .. important:: If you don't use the ''--since`` switch when mirroring, the
       results are not cumulative.
 I highly recommend using this switch.
 If you don't, then the previously succsessful result will NOT be included.
 Its VERY important to manaully combine these results by backing up the